Easy Vegan Risotto

 - 2/3 cup of white wine*

-- heaping cup of peas (can be frozen), I used fresh english peas
+- 1 heaping cup of green peas (can be frozen)

 - In a medium saucepan, heat the stock so that its just warmed through and at a VERY minimal simmer.
 Keep on the heat until needed.

-- In a large pot, heat the butter until just melted and then add in the onion, mushrooms, and thyme and cook until the onion is just translucent which is about 8 minutes.
-At 5 minutes, add in garlic, salt, and pepper and cook 3 additional minutes.
+- In a large pot, heat the butter until just melted and then add in the onion, mushrooms, and thyme and cook until the onion is just translucent, about 5 minutes.
+Aadd in garlic, salt, and pepper and cook 3 additional minutes.

 - Turning up the heat a bit, add in the risotto rice and let cook for a few minutes, stirring frequently to let the rice get to the point that it’s almost frying and the rice becomes a bit translucent. (this might seem strange but go with it…it gives the rice a nice bite)

 - Add in the wine and stir to combine.
 Turn the heat back down to a gentle simmer.

 - Add in JUST ONE ladle full of the stock and a pinch of salt.
 Stir to combine and let simmer until most of the liquid has been absorbed.
 Repeat this until all of the stock has been added being careful to not add more stock until the previous ladle-full has been almost completely absorbed.

 - When you add in your last ladle full of stock, stir in the peas and the milk.
 You can add a bit more or less if desired.
 The milk simple gives it a bit more creaminess.